KausikDas-10/Deep_MIL_WSI/README.md

-# Histopathology Whole Slide Classification with Multiple Instance Learning of Deep Convolutional Neural Networks
+# Histopathology Whole Slide Classification with Multiple Instance Learning of